Composite Toe vs Steel Toe [Which Safety Toe is Best?]

 They’ve been proven to handle an enormous amount of impact weight, and will generally set you back a few more dollars than their steel counterparts.
 But don’t count composites out yet, we’re just getting started.

-What do you think will happen when a 4.5t forklift runs over a composite toe?
+What do you think will happen when a 4.5t forklift runs over composite toe boots?

 Check out the video to find out.